OutSystems/docs-product/src/develop/ui/accessibility/aria-roles-and-attributes.md

 ## Set ARIA as a static property

-This ARIA property doesn't change when the app runs.
+The ARIA property doesn't change when the app runs.
 To add the ARIA roles or attributes, select the widget, go to the **Properties** tab, and add the role or attribute in the **Attributes** section.

 ![Setting aria as a static property](images/set-aria-as-a-static-property-ss.png)